scheibo/iot/README.md

 	$ iot program.ss --command='mzscheme' suite-1 suite-2

-Runs `program.ss` with a custom command (as opposed to just `./program.ss`) on two test suites.
-These test suites contain groups of input/output (and/or error) files which are testing fed to `program.ss` in turn and checked for failure conditions.
+Runs 'program.ss' with a custom command (as opposed to just './program.ss') on two test suites.
+These test suites contain groups of input/output (and/or error) files which are testing fed to 'program.ss' in turn and checked for failure conditions.

 Some sample output: